evolutionlandorg/docs/advanced/furnace.md

 The base efficiency bonus is the sum of the resources excavated by all the apostles on the land where the drill is placed.
 For example, if there are 5 apostles working on the land, 3 apostles produce 5 FIRE per day, and 2 apostles produce 2 HHO per day, setting a FIRE enhanced class 2 level 3 drill will bring you 5*(60+60)%=6 FIRE per day.

 When a Drill(higher than class 0) is deployed to inventory, it enjoys a certain period of protection; during which, the item replacement rule is suppressed.
-This grace period is a globally manageable variable, and at some point in the future the Drill owner will be able to consume a certain potion to extend it.
+This grace period is a globally manageable variable, and at some point in the future, the Drill owner will be able to consume a certain potion to extend it.

 ### Total Drill Supply

 The Drill supply does not have a hard cap and will be issued according to airdrop events and sales status.
-The probability of receiving a higher level Drill is determined by the category of chest.
+The probability of receiving a higher level Drill is determined by the category of the chest.